euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 y = f(\frac{x - \mu}{\sigma})
 $$

 **Note**.
-If the data is scarce, standardization could affect the analysis by introducing outliers as defining values of the distribution.
+If the data is scarce, standardization could affect the analysis by introducing outliers as relevant values of the distribution (*in cases were there are less than 30 entries, normal distributions shouldn't be assumed*).

 #### **Chi-squared**
  An asymmetrical distribution that only contains non-negative values.
 Is used in hypothesis testing and determining the goodness of fit.